Shyam-75/feynn_lab/README.md

 # feynn_lab
-This is only for case study of mcdonalds
+This is only for case study of mcdonalds dataset